Jade: Gemstone of Spirit and Virtue

 The Maori people are indigenous to New Zealand.
 Originating in Polynesia, they traveled the ocean by canoe and arrived in New Zealand around 3500 years ago.
 They have a rich and unique culture largely centered around artistic and religious pursuits.
 Jade, called pounamu in the Maori language, is sacred to the Maori people.
 Found only on the South Island, jade was originally mined for use in tools.
 Eventually, tribal leaders began to use ceremonial objects carved from jade as symbols of rank.
 These items were considered taonga (treasure) and were highly valued.

 Today, jade is a favored gemstone in New Zealand.
 It is worked into jewelry featuring traditional Maori designs and symbols.
-Items made from jade are popular with tourists, and New Zealand residents often wear jade jewelry for good luck when traveling out of country.
+Items made from jade are popular with tourists, and New Zealand residents often wear jade jewelry for good luck when traveling out of the country.

 Jade in Mesoamerica